gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 tumbling into space.

 Below them lay a stone amphitheater that Erileine recognized from pictures and paintings.
-Even after centuries of theft, neglect, and occasional vandalism, it was still full of carved stone benches, waist-high walls, free-standing doors that led nowhere, and heavy misshapen sculptures that looked more like the pictures children drew
+Even after centuries of neglect and occasional vandalism, it was still full of carved stone benches, waist-high walls, free-standing doors that led nowhere, and heavy misshapen sculptures that looked more like the pictures children drew